aaronodonoghue96/hangman-python/README.md

 This project was created as the third Project Portfolio project for the Code Institute Diploma in Full Stack Software Development, to demonstrate the usage of Python by building a command-line application that interacts with a data model (in this case the GameData class, which stores data on the currently chosen word, progress in the game, number of lives remaining, and previous wins and losses), and queries and manipulates data from that model (e.g. adding guesses from the player, thus increasing the progress or losing a life, requesting the letters revealed so far, the guessed letters and the number of lives to display to the player).

 In addition to being a solution to this assignment, the game of hangman, which this project implements in the form of a terminal game, is a popular game among a wide range of audiences.
-Hangman is a popular alphabetic guessing game in schools, and is also used among non-native English speakers as a way of practicing spelling of new words when learning English, making the game both a fun guessing game, as well as an educational tool for spelling.
+Hangman is a popular alphabetic guessing game in schools, and is also used among non-native English speakers as a way of practicing spelling of new words when learning English, making the game both a fun guessing game, as well as an educational tool for spelling and learning vocabulary.
 Hangman has even made its way into the world of TV, with the popular American game show "Wheel of Fortune" being inspired by hangman, with the same premise of guessing letters to spell out a word or phrase, in this case with a specific theme given for the word/phrase to be guessed.

 ## Table of Contents